Oneflow-Inc/DLPerf/README.md

 ### Benchmark Test Scopes

-Each DNN model of a framework should be tested on a multi-nodes cluster with different batch size, enable XLA or not, enable auto mixed precision or not.
+Each DNN model of a framework should be tested on a multi-nodes cluster with different batch sizes, enable XLA or not, enable auto mixed precision or not.

 #### Multi-Nodes and Multi-Devices

-We suggest performance each test with 1-node-1-device, 1-node-8-devices, 2-nodes-16-devices, 4-nodes-32-devices.
+We suggest to performance each test with 1-node-1-device, 1-node-8-devices, 2-nodes-16-devices, 4-nodes-32-devices.

 #### Batch Size

 We talk about batch size, it always means batch size per device during training in this repository.
 Total batch size will be scaled with total device number for training.

-Each DL framework has different device memory management ability, so the maximum batch size per device is vary different with DL frameworks.
-For this reason, we perform several group test with different batch size.
+Each DL framework has different device memory management ability, so the maximum batch size per device is very different with DL frameworks.
+For this reason, we perform several group tests with different batch sizes.

 Normally, higher batch size produces higher performance.